Beyond fragmented dopant dynamics in quantum spin lattices: Robust localization and non-Gaussian diffusion: Fragmented - t-Jz models and beyond

 This describes nearest-neighbor (NN) constrained hoppings $t_\parallel, t_\perp$, of spin-$1/2$ fermions interacting via antiferromagnetic XXZ-type NN spin interactions $J>0$ [Fig.~\ref{fig:HSF}(a)].
 Indeed, $\hat{c}^\dagger_{\bi\sigma}$ ($\hat{c}_{\bi\sigma}$) creates (destroys) a fermion at site $\bi$ with spin-$z$ $\sigma = \uparrow,\downarrow$, while $\hat{\cal{P}}$ projects onto the subspace of at most one fermion per site.
 In experiments, such models may naturally be implemented by combining Fermi-Hubbard simulators using ultracold atoms in optical lattices \cite{Greif2013,Hart2015,Boll2016,Parsons2016,Cheuk2016b,Mazurenko2017,Mitra2018,Hartke2023, Koepsell2019,Ji2021,Chalopin2024} with Rydberg dressing \cite{Zeiher2017,Weckesser2024}, or alternatively using dipole-dipole and van der Waals interactions in Rydberg arrays \cite{Homeier2024,Qiao2025}.
 Our findings are, therefore, not only fundamentally important for understanding these systems, but may also be tested in state-of-the-art quantum simulators.

-The aforementioned fragmented $t$--$J_z$ limit is recovered when both the rung hopping and the spin anisotropy vanish, $t_\perp = \alpha = 0$.
-We then consider two \emph{distinct} ways of breaking fragmentation: (1) a nonzero rung hopping, $t_\perp > 0$, and (2) a nonzero spin anisotropy, $\alpha > 0$.
-In the latter case, the ensuing spin exchange connects all spin configurations with the same conserved quantum numbers, $N_\uparrow,N_\downarrow$.
+The aforementioned fragmented $t$--$J_z$ limit is recovered when both the rung hopping and the spin exchange vanish, $t_\perp = \alpha = 0$.
+We then consider two \emph{distinct} ways of breaking fragmentation: (1) a nonzero rung hopping, $t_\perp > 0$, and (2) a nonzero spin exchange, $\alpha > 0$.
+In the latter case, the ensuing exchange processes connect all spin configurations with the same conserved quantum numbers, $N_\uparrow,N_\downarrow$.
 In the former case with Ising interactions, nonzero hopping along both spatial directions has the same effect and is rooted in the possibility of moving in loops in the lattice \cite{Carlstrom2016,Bobrow2018}.
 In turn, both scenarios ($t_\perp > 0$ and $\alpha > 0$) break Hilbert space fragmentation, in that the many Krylov sub-sectors for given $N_\uparrow,N_\downarrow$ now implode to one single $U(1)$ block [Fig.~\ref{fig:HSF}(c)].

 One might expect that localization breaks down in both cases, because the system is now in principle \emph{ergodic}.
 However, we show that the two scenarios play out in drastically distinct ways.
 For the $t$--$J_z$ limit with nonzero \emph{rung hopping} $t_\perp$, we show that localization remains at all investigated \emph{nonzero} temperatures and that the basic mechanism in terms of an emergent disordered energy landscape is upheld.
 However, for nonzero spin exchange processes $\propto \alpha J$, the ensuing transport of \emph{spins} immediately leads to delocalization of dopants.
-Furthermore, we give strong numerical evidence that there is a continuous crossover from localized to sub-diffusive to diffusive transport of dopants, following an $\alpha$-dependent power-law behavior $\sim \tau^{1/z(\alpha)}$, with the limiting values of the dynamical exponent being $1/z(\alpha = 0) = 0$ and $1/z(\alpha \gtrsim 0.3) = 1/2$.
+Furthermore, we give strong numerical evidence that both dopant and spin transport are diffusive for any nonzero $\alpha$.
+More quantitatively, we find that for both spins and dopant, the diffusion coefficient initially increases linearly with $\alpha$.
+For larger $\alpha$, the diffusion coefficient for the spins continues to grow monotonically with $\alpha$, whereas for the dopant it peaks around $\alpha = 0.6$ and decreases $ \sim\alpha^{-1}$ for $\alpha > 1$.
 These results are summarized in the high-temperature dynamical phase diagram in Fig.~\ref{fig:HSF}(d) and imply that the dopant only thermalizes with its spin environment away from the Ising limit of $\alpha = 0$.
+Finally, we show that in the diffusive regime, both dopant and spin dynamics feature self-similar scaling, which strongly deviates from Gaussianity otherwise inherent to normal diffusion \cite{Crank_1975}.